Tendency to occupy a statistically dominant spatial state of the flow as a driving force for turbulent transition

-With Eq.(\ref{eq1}), it is possible to calculate the most probable size distribution of the structures, $\tilde{M}_{i}=\tilde{M}_{i}(N_{i})$, which maximizes the number of states $\Gamma$ and, correspondingly, the entropy $S=\ln \Gamma$.
+With Eq. (\ref{eq1}), it is possible to calculate the most probable size distribution of the structures, $\tilde{M}_{i}=\tilde{M}_{i}(N_{i})$, which maximizes the number of states $\Gamma$ and, correspondingly, the entropy $S=\ln \Gamma$.
 It determines the collection of localized structures of different size that is formed with a dominant probability, i.e. the observable {\it macrostate} of the system.
-The most probable distribution reduces the phase space of the system to a subspace of much lower dimension similar to how, according to the dynamical system theory, the phase space shrinks when the system reaches the (strange) attractor in the transition to turbulence \cite{LandauLifshitz_fluid_mech,RuelleTakens71}.
+The most probable distribution reduces the phase space of the system to a subspace of much lower dimension, similar to how, according to the dynamical system theory, the phase space shrinks when the system reaches the (strange) attractor in the transition to turbulence \cite{LandauLifshitz_fluid_mech,RuelleTakens71}.
 Applying the Lagrange multiplier method to the entropy functional, i.e. varying the expression $\sum_{i}\left[-(M_{i}N_{i}/n)\ln (N_{i}/n)-M_{i}\ln(M_{i}/e)\right] +\alpha'\sum_{i}M_{i}N_{i}+\beta'\sum_{i}M_{i}E_{i}$ with respect to $M_{i}$ at two conservation conditions $\sum_{i}M_{i}N_{i}=N$ and $\sum_{i}M_{i}E_{i}=E$, one obtains